Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 The vertical dilation stretches the graph, easily visualised by changing the turning points from a point, say $(x, y)$ to $(x,ky)$.

 Horizontal dilation (compression): ![[Pasted image 20231112132808.png|373]]

-- Use graphical methods with supporting algebraic working to solve a variety of practical problems involving any of the functions within the scope of this syllabus, in both real-life and abstract contexts
-	- Select and use an appropriate method to graph a given function, including finding intercepts, considering the sign of $f(x)$ and using symmetry
-	- Determine asymptotes and discontinuities where appropriate (vertical and horizontal asymptotes only)
-	- Determine the number of solutions of an equation by considering appropriate graphs
-	- Solve linear and quadratic inequalities by sketching appropriate graphs

 #### MA-T3 Trigonometric Functions and Graphs
 ##### Outcomes:
 - Uses detailed algebraic and graphical techniques to critically construct, model and evaluate arguments in a range of familiar and unfamiliar contexts